-If you have noticed that your beloved canine companion is no longer having bowel movements as normal there is a chance that they may be suffering from one of the most common health problems seen in pets’ digestive systems - constipation.
+If your pooch’s bowel movements are infrequent, difficult, or absent, he is suffering from one of the most common health problems seen in pets’ digestive systems - constipation.

 Some dogs may also pass mucus when trying to defecate, circle excessively, scoot along the ground, or squat frequently.
 If you press on their stomach or lower back, they may have a tense, painful abdomen that causes them to growl or cry.

 What are the common causes of constipation in dogs?

 There may be many factors contributing to your dog’s constipation:

 - Excessive or insufficient fiber in his diet

 - Excessive self-grooming (may cause a large amount of hair to collect in the stool)